psluke2104/Chord_Protocol/README.md

             <li>Before joining nodes to form a ring, the Supervisor computes the value of 'm' (i.e. SizeOfTables)</li>
             <li>It also computes the Keys that would be utilized throughout the program to emulate a Distributed Hash Table</li>
             <li>In order to keep the implementation simple, the Keys are just random indices in the range of 1 to N (NumberOfNodes)</li>
-            <li>Once this metadata is prepared, the Supervisor iteratively creates Chord Children whose Ids are in the above range.</li>
+            <li>Once this metadata is prepared, the Supervisor iteratively creates Chord Child Actors whose Ids are in the above range.</li>
-            <li>The responsibility of creating FingerTables based on assigned IDs is delegated to the Chord Children themselves</li>
+            <li>The responsibility of creating FingerTables based on assigned IDs is delegated to the Chord Child Actors themselves</li>
             <li>The Process Ids (PIDs) of these children are maintained for ease of access</li>
         </ul>
     </li>